hedera-dev/hedera-ethglobal-resources/README.md

-# EthGlobal Hackathon Participant Resources for Hedera
+# Hedera Hackathon Participant Resources

-Looking to build on Hedera at an EthGlobal hackathon?
+Looking to build on Hedera at a hackathon?
 Here are some resources curated just for you!

 ## Contents